 - Online: Unique Buyers

 The total number of visitors who purchased one or more products via online channels.

 The total number of times the page (or category that contains the page) was viewed - a count of the collected Page View tags.

 - Page Views / Session

-The average number of total page views per session that are attributable to this MMC item.
+The average number of page views per session is attributable to this MMC item.